Xueru1998/OMM-Project/README.md

 # OMM-Project

-add new package: react-router-dom in react-frontend
+add new package in react-frontend:

+1. "react-router-dom" for navigation
+2. "bootstrap" for pop-up windows

 pics sourcs(copyright free):
 https://pixabay.com/